nimbletents/nimbletents.github.io/_i18n/en/people/people.md

-The Nimble Tents Toolkit is a community project that has been enriched by conversations over mailing lists, in person, social media, and anywhere that productive ideas are exchanged.
+The Nimble Tents Toolkit is a community project that has been enriched by conversations over mailing lists, in person, social media, and other spaces where productive ideas are exchanged.

 ## Individuals